Stability-AI/stability-sdk/README.md

 Then to invoke:

-`python3 -m stability_sdk.client -W 512 -H 512 "A stunning house."`
+`python3 -m stability_sdk generate -W 512 -H 512 "A stunning house."`

 It will generate and put PNGs in your current directory.

+To upscale:
+`python3 -m stability_sdk upscale -i "/path/to/image.png"

 ## SDK Usage